mainsail-crew/docs/docs/crowsnest/configuration/crowsnest-section.md

     log_level: debug
     ```

-    Shows all information from 'verbose', plus startup parameters (and defaults), and the output of the selected streamer.
+    Includes all 'verbose' information, plus startup parameters (and defaults) and streamer output.
     Use only for debugging and turn off when not needed.

 !!! info
-    After configuring to your needs, consider setting to `quiet` to minimize logging.
+    Once configured, consider setting `log_level` to `quiet` to minimize disk usage.

 ## **delete_log**

 Default: `delete_log: false`

 If set to `true`, the existing log file will be deleted every time Crowsnest restarts.
-This can help diagnose issues, as the log will contain only information since the latest restart.
+This can help diagnose issues, as the log will contain only information from the latest restart.

 !!! info
     This is useful if you ask for help in Discord Forums.